Sharper bounds and structural results for minimally nonlinear 0-1 matrices: Introduction

 The 0-1 matrix $M$ \emph{contains} 0-1 matrix $P$ if some submatrix of $M$ either equals $P$ or can be turned into $P$ by changing some ones to zeroes.
 Otherwise we say that $M$ \emph{avoids} $P$.
 The function $\ex(n, P)$ is defined as the maximum number of ones in any 0-1 matrix with $n$ rows and $n$ columns that avoids $P$.
 This function has been applied to many problems in combinatorics and discrete geometry, including the Stanley-Wilf conjecture \cite{MT}, the maximum number of unit distances in a convex $n$-gon \cite{Fure}, and robot navigation problems \cite{Mit}.

 The 0-1 matrix extremal function has a linear lower bound of $n$ for all 0-1 matrices except those with all zeroes or just one entry.
-F\"{u}redi and Hajnal's problem, which is only partially answered, is to find all 0-1 matrices $P$ such that $\ex(n, P) = O(n)$ \cite{FH}.
-Marcus and Tardos proved that $\ex(n, P) = O(n)$ for every permutation matrix $P$ \cite{MT}, solving the Stanley-Wilf conjecture, and this linear upper bound was later extended to double permutation matrices \cite{G}.
+Call a 0-1 matrix $P$ \emph{linear} if $\ex(n, P) = O(n)$ and \emph{nonlinear} if $\ex(n, P) = \omega(n)$.
+F\"{u}redi and Hajnal's problem, which is only partially answered, is to find all linear 0-1 matrices $P$ \cite{FH}.
+Marcus and Tardos proved that every permutation matrix $P$ is linear \cite{MT}, solving the Stanley-Wilf conjecture, and this result was later extended to double permutation matrices \cite{G}.

 One way to approach F\"{u}redi and Hajnal's problem is to find all 0-1 matrices on the border of linearity.
-A 0-1 matrix $P$ is called \emph{minimally non-linear} if $\ex(n, P) = \omega(n)$ but $\ex(n, P') = O(n)$ for every $P'$ that is contained in $P$ but not equal to $P$.
-Keszegh \cite{Ke} constructed a class $H_{k}$ of 0-1 matrices for which $\ex(n, H_{k}) = \Theta(n \log{n})$ and conjectured the existence of infinitely many minimally non-linear 0-1 matrices contained in the class.
-This conjecture was confirmed in \cite{G}, without actually constructing an infinite family of minimally non-linear 0-1 matrices.
+A 0-1 matrix $P$ is called \emph{minimally nonlinear} if $\ex(n, P) = \omega(n)$ but $\ex(n, P') = O(n)$ for every $P'$ that is contained in $P$ but not equal to $P$.
+By definition, every minimally nonlinear 0-1 matrix must avoid every other nonlinear 0-1 matrix.

+Keszegh \cite{Ke} constructed a class $H_{k}$ of 0-1 matrices for which $\ex(n, H_{k}) = \Theta(n \log{n})$ and conjectured the existence of infinitely many minimally nonlinear 0-1 matrices contained in the class.
+This conjecture was confirmed in \cite{G}, without actually constructing an infinite family of minimally nonlinear 0-1 matrices.

-CrowdMath \cite{crowdmath} proved that a minimally non-linear 0-1 matrix with $k$ rows has at most $5k-3$ ones and $4k-2$ columns and bounded the number of minimally non-linear 0-1 matrices with $k$ rows, also finding analogous results for ordered bipartite graphs and forbidden sequences.
-They posed the problems of finding the maximum number of columns in, the maximum number of ones in, and the total number of minimally non-linear 0-1 matrices with $k$ rows.
+CrowdMath \cite{crowdmath} proved that a minimally nonlinear 0-1 matrix with $k$ rows has at most $5k-3$ ones and $4k-2$ columns and bounded the number of minimally nonlinear 0-1 matrices with $k$ rows, also finding analogous results for ordered bipartite graphs and forbidden sequences.
+They posed the problems of finding the maximum number of columns in, the maximum number of ones in, and the total number of minimally nonlinear 0-1 matrices with $k$ rows.